Security and Data Protection

 Sensitive administrative operations are logged in the Firestore collection auditLog.
 The collection has deny-all Firestore Security Rules — no client can read or write to it.
 Access is exclusively via Firebase Admin SDK (server-side), eliminating the risk of manipulation through client code.

-AI chatbot calls are logged separately with pseudonymised entries (SHA-256 hash of IP, length of question/answer, not content) and are automatically deleted after 90 days.
+AI chatbot calls are logged separately with pseudonymised entries (SHA-256 hash of IP, length of question/answer, not content).
+Pseudonymisation happens at write time; the deletion routine for these entries is documented in Data protection and subprocessors.

 Backup and recovery